jnm2/lang-design/Target-typed static member lookup.md

     public static implicit operator SomeTarget(string d) => ...
 }
 ```

+The fact that the conversion succeeds regardless of target type also enables [target-typing with invocations](#target-typing-with-invocations).

 This is sufficient to allow this new construct to be combined with constructs which allow target-typing.
 For example: